 - Pastry.
 Brush a 9-inch springform pan with butter.
 Line the pan with 1 sheet phyllo that will hang over the outside of the pan and brush with butter.
 Arrange 6 more sheets, brushing each later lightly with butter and turning the pan slightly so that the overhanging phyllo is even all around.

 - Toss together the chicken, rice, eggs and spices.
 Taste and season with 1 teaspoon salt and pepper.
-Place the filling in the pan.
-Cut 8 circles of phyllo the same size as the circumference of the pan.
+Place the filling in the pan and pat down slightly.
+Cut 8 circles of phyllo the same size as the pan.
 Place 1 circle on top of the filling, brushing lightly with butter.
 Place 3 more circles on top, brushing lightly with butter between each layer.
-Fold in the first layer of phyllo to cover and seal the top.
-Brush with butter and repeat to fold in all layers that were hanging over the edges.
-Place the remaining circles on top, brushing lightly with butter between each layer.
+Fold in the first layer of overhanging phyllo to cover and seal the top.
+Brush with butter.
+Repeat to fold in all layers.
+Place the remaining 4 circles on top, brushing lightly with butter between each layer.
 Brush the top with butter.

-- Bake 40 minutes until golden.
-Remove from oven and let rest for 10 minutes.
+- Bake for 35 - 40 minutes or until golden.
+Remove from the oven and let rest for 10 minutes.
 Serve hot or warm.

 Share this Recipe

 For all the other LetsLunch posts, check out these links:

 Anastasia‘s Strawberry Pie in Jars at Can It You Nit!

 Caitlin‘s Strawberry Rhubarb Pie with Lemon-Lime Ice-Cream at Caitlin Shetterly

 Cathy‘s Nutella Hand Pies at Show Food Chef

 Charissa‘s Lime-Custard & Curd Pie at Zest Bakery